 If you liked our last pegboard idea – where we showed you how to hang a sliding pegboard in a cabinet, you might just love this pegboard craft organizer!
-It also slides out.
+We’re on a roll with rolling pegboards: it also slides out.
 But instead of being hidden away in a cabinet, it slides out from the wall!

 See that really narrow wall space below beside the cabinet?
 The pegboard craft organizer is going to mount to the wall with drawer slides so you can pull it right out and maximize your craft room storage!

 Upcycle a Pegboard Craft Organizer

 We’re using upcycled pegboard from my old craft studio.
 When you use what you already have, it makes for cheap craft room storage!
 But it will look anything but cheap when it’s done!

 Sliding pegboard is a game changer when it comes to craft room storage ideas (more on how to organize a craft room here)!
 But this idea can be used anywhere you want to add a pegboard wall organizer in your home, but may not have the wall space to mount a traditional pegboard.
 Perfect for capturing wall space you didn’t even think you could use!

 Here’s my pegboard oganizer in my old studio where I had a ton of wall space.

 The pegboard organizer above is primarily for tools.
 This is what that tool organizer became after we upcycled the pegboard:

 Here’s the craft pegboard in my old craft studio.
 And what will become of this second example?
 It will be just more amazing for craft storage in my present craft room!

 Again, we’re re-using our pegboard by upcycling it, but first we’re going to paint it to fit in with the decor of my present craft room.